How to choose the right software development partner? A Go-To Handbook

 2. Portfolio and Case Studies

-Portfolios reveal capabilities, and case studies reveal how they solve problems.
+Portfolios reveal capabilities.
+Case studies reveal how they solve problems.

 3. Technical proficiency

-A great-looking app isn’t enough; it has to scale, perform, and stay secure.
+A great-looking app is not enough.
+It also has to scale, perform, and stay secure.

 4. Client references and reviews